Croydon Dementia Action Alliance (CDAA)

 What is dementia?

 Dementia is a progressive condition that can lead to memory loss and difficulties with thinking, problem-solving or communication.
-In Croydon, more than 3,250 over-65s are living with dementia.
+In 2017 there were an estimated 3,611 people aged 65+ living with dementia [Source: Projecting Older People Population Information System (POPPI)].
 It mainly affects those in this older age group, however the onset of the condition can begin much earlier.

 Nationally, dementia impacts the health of approximately 850,000 people.
 The health and social care costs to the economy are estimated at £26.3 billion per year, but unpaid care provided by family and friends can be as much as £11.6 billion annually.